Speakers

 Gaede, Daniel

-Prof. Daniel Gaede was concertmaster of the Vienna Philharmonic from 1994 to 2000.
-As a soloist he has performed with leading orchestras such as the Vienna Philharmonic, the Philharmonia Orchestra London and the Polish Chamber Orchestra with conductors such as Claudio Abbado, Riccardo Muti and Michael Tilson Thom.
+Daniel Gaede was concertmaster of the Vienna Philharmonic Orchestra from 1994 to 2001.
+As a soloist he has performed with leading orchestras such as the Vienna Philharmonic, the Philharmonia Orchestra London, the Yomiuri Nippon Symphony Orchestra, the Korean National Orchestra, the Polish Chamber Orchestra, the Berlin Baroque Soloists and the London Sinfonia Orchestra.

 Prof. Bernd Glemser